 Donate to BGCCSC

 Throughout history, Boys & Girls Clubs typically held the form of stand-alone facilities, buildings specifically for the purpose of serving young people in a Club environment.
-We have 4 of these types of Clubhouses in Cloverdale, Healdsburg, Windsor and Rohnert Park.
+We have 5 of these types of Clubhouses in Cloverdale, Healdsburg, Windsor, Rohnert Park, and Petaluma.

 Elementary & Middle School Campuses

 Through the past decade, we have built strong relationships with school districts throughout the county.
 Today, our school-based locations account for 28 of our Clubs, allowing us to have the largest impact by going directly to the young people who need us most.

 Affordable Housing Complexes

 To further our effort to go where the kids are, we have built relationships with local housing organizations to operate Clubs at housing complexes.

 In addition to opening Clubs where the youth of our county live and play, we operate a Club within the walls of Juvenile Hall in partnership with the Sonoma County Probation Department to serve the young people that many others just can’t get to.